You know running any enterprise involves building a strong team around you and our little Bed and Breakfast is no different.

 Pollux is our second white Hen, named after the Twin of Castor.
 She is bigger in stature to Castor but much more timid in nature, a real follower.
 She, along with Castor will squat down when I approach and let me pick her up and stroke her.
 A lovely 'lady' as part of the egg supply team.

-One of the original four hens we bought in May last year along with Castor and Pollux.
 She is a 'Gingernut Ranger' and beautiful.
-Her partner was 'Atilla the Hen' and so we followed the historical character theme and named her after Gengis Khan.
-Unfortunately Atilla had an accident with a falling gate and passed away in July last year.
-Gengis, despite her name has strong 'mothering instincts' and has had a broody patch but a 'mother earth' member of the team.
+Her partner was 'Atilla the Hen' and so we followed the historical character theme and named her after Gengis K-hen!.
+Unfortunately Atilla had an accident with a falling gate and passed away.
+Gengis, despite her name has strong 'mothering instincts' and has had a broody patch but is a 'mother earth' member of the team.

 The picture shows Cagney and Princess Layer